dulrich15/hw-helper/notes.md

     break the tie.
 06. Verify context of the remaining equation.
 If this doesn't work, start over --- something is seriously wrong!
-07. Parse the question to identify the unknown, the given data, and the implicit data.
+07. Parse the question to identify the unknown and record the given data, whether explicit or implicit.
 08. Solve it and prosper!